zeropsio/recipe-nx-angular-app-nestjs-postgres-mariadb-api/README.md

-# Zerops Nx monorepo Angular app & NestJS API with PostgreSQL or MariaDB recipe
+# Nx monorepo for Zerops Angular app & NestJS API with PostgreSQL or MariaDB recipe

-Simple CRUD Angular &amp; NestJS application monorepo utilizing TypeORM for PostgreSQL or MariaDB database connection.
+Nx monorepo with simple CRUD Angular &amp; NestJS applications utilizing TypeORM for PostgreSQL or MariaDB database connection.